Every month is a financial literacy month for customers of Chrysler Capital – April is just when everyone else takes part.

 What you need to know about credit when financing a vehicle is that lenders generally provide more financing to borrowers with higher credit scores.

-Discover ways to protect yourself from identity thieves and make sure you are being cautious with your personal information.
+Discover ways to protect yourself from identity thieves and fraudsters, like being cautious with your personal information and updating passwords regularly.

 Becoming financially literate and staying financially healthy are choices you must make for yourself, but we provide tips, resources, and tools such as our finance calculators to help you achieve those goals.